Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 Step 3: Measure Shower Dimensions and Lay the Tile

-With the shower walls waterproofed and ready for tile, the next thing you should do is take accurate measurements of your shower’s walls, and dry lay tiles to gauge final dimensions of the tiled wall.
+With the shower walls waterproofed and ready for tile, the next thing you should do is take accurate measurements of your shower’s walls, and dry lay tiles to gauge the final dimensions of the tiled wall.
 Determine if there are any slants or angles in your shower surfaces, such as in the floor, and account for these when laying tile.

 Dry lay everything on the floor or another flat surface and determine how many tiles or panels are necessary for your shower.